Shorya-agarwal/ROVC_2022/README.md

  if you wanna run only thrusters and not the camers part , comment the code accodingly and skip installing all the dependencies you can know by seeing which you want and which you don't

+iF i add anything or modify anything i'll commit it for sure in future